 In addition, significantly harsher penalties were proposed for planning and building violations, including higher fines and extended terms of imprisonment.
-In a further intensification of enforcement efforts, accomplices to a crime is a serious escalation that is liable to lead to the prosecution of innocent people on a large scale.55
+In a further intensification of enforcement efforts, the amendment expands the categories of parties held culpable for illegal construction; for instance, business owners that sell construction materials and building contractors, people who do not necessarily have the ability to influence or prevent illegal construction.52 The recategorization of these individuals into accomplices to a crime is a serious escalation that is liable to lead to the prosecution of innocent people on a large scale.53

 Along with amending the Planning and Building Law, authorities adopted additional regulations to implement harsher economic and administrative penalties.
 In June 2018, former Justice Minister Ayelet Shaked approved the Administrative Offenses Regulations, which set new fines for violations of the law.
-The decision to impose the fine is

-Planning and Building Law (Amendment no. 116), 2017 (in Hebrew): https://tinyurl.com/y7evr4ow vested in an administrative body, thus eliminating judicial oversight.
-The increased fines set in the new regulations are draconian and unprecedented and may add up to as much as a one-time fine of ILS 300,000 (approximately US \$94,000).56 These fines have the power to reduce Bedouin families to a state of abject poverty and to seriously violate their right to live in dignity.
+The decision to impose the fine is vested in an administrative body, thus eliminating judicial oversight.
+The increased fines set in the new regulations are draconian and unprecedented and may add up to as much as a one-time fine of ILS 300,000 (approximately US \$94,000) and/or a daily fine of up to ILS 1,500 (approximately US \$470) per day for an unlimited time.54 These fines have the power to reduce Bedouin families to a state of abject poverty and to seriously violate their right to live in dignity.